 This restaurant may look not too appealing from outside, but inside it’s quite opposite.
 Entering you’ll immediately find yourself in the different world!
 There’s a wide range of Lebanese cuisine to choose from and all dishes are as beautiful as flavoursome, with freshly baked Lebanese bread available.
 Unmissable experience for a reasonable price!
 This is a second Rotana restaurant, first one was opened in Portobello in Dublin few years ago.

 I’m not a big fan of their interior design, but you can get most of their pizzas for up to €11 (some of them below a tenner) which makes it the cheapest proper pizza place in Dublin!
 Central location next to Dublin Castle is another advantage.

-One of my last discoveries, perhaps because it is not very easy to find and not visible from the street.
-Nevertheless it’s such a great and charming Middle Eastern & Mediterranean restaurant with an amazing atmosphere and most importantly – big, fresh, healthy, colourful and surprising dishes.
+One of my best discoveries, perhaps because it is not very easy to find and not visible from the street.
+Nevertheless it is such a great and charming Middle Eastern & Mediterranean restaurant with a nice garden, an amazing atmosphere and most importantly – big, fresh, healthy, colourful and surprising dishes.
 Seriously, do not miss!